TrellixVulnTeam/DevNotes_41HG/08_DataStructuresAndAlgorithms/Algorithms.md

 - Backtracking
 - Manymore !

 ## Frequency Counter
 This pattern uses object or set to collect values/frequencies of values

-The can often avoid the need for nested loops or O(n^2) opeartions with arrays/strings
+This can often avoid the need for nested loops or O(n^2) opeartions with arrays/strings

 ### Example1
 Write a function called same, which accepts two arrays, the function should return true if every value in the array has it's corresponding value squared in the second array.
 The frequency of values must be the same.